intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Datasets/reporting/eng_period.md

 # Energy Periods (eng_period)
 ---

-This **eng_period** dataset contains period-aligned tranforms of monitoring data received through the _devices/datasets_ POST API.
+This **eng_period** dataset refers to _Energy Periods_ and contains period-aligned tranforms of monitoring data received through the _devices/datasets_ POST API.

 The dataset contains the following data: